Gurdjieff’s carriage

 How did you refine it?

 Well, I can compare my own body to a carriage.
-Just like a carriage, my body enables movement and interactions.
-My body is a vehicle for my mind and soul, allowing me to navigate through life.
+Just as a carriage allows me to move and encounter all sorts of things, my body allows me to move through life.
+My body is a vehicle—the vehicle of my spirit and soul.
+It enables me to travel through my existence.

 Well, isn’t there someone holding the reins?

-Good question!
-Who’s inside the carriage?
-That’s someone who is being driven and should instruct the charioteer.
-We’ll call him the Resident.
-In essence, the Resident does nothing.
-He’s an observer, a witness.
-He oversees the entire carriage system, the journey, and the surroundings.
-Since he’s the Resident, the charioteer must execute his instructions, guiding the horses and ensuring a smooth journey towards their destination.
+A good question!
+Who sits in the carriage?
+It is someone who is being driven and should instruct the coachman.
+Let’s call him the Resident.
+In fact, this Resident does nothing.
+He is an observer, a witness.
+He watches over the entire carriage system, the ride, and the surroundings.
+The Resident is the Observer.
+But because he is the Resident, the charioteer must carry out his orders—guiding the horses properly and ensuring that the carriage moves smoothly toward its destination.

 Well, that seems like a clear metaphor.
-But what’s its practical use?
+But what good is it to us?

 What???